kylieclinton/blog386/_posts/2023-09-01-first-post.md

 ```
 ![Box Plot](/assets/images/top_10_countries_box.png)

-To save your plots as a .png or other filetype, you can use the following code:
+To save your plots as a .png or other file type, you can use the following code:

 ```
 plt.savefig('top_10_countries_bar.png', format='png')